Achievable logoAchievable logo

 Retrieval cues

-• Retrieval cues prompt us to recall memories.
-These can be external (e.g., a scent) or internal (e.g., an emotion).
-Intentional cues, like notes or margin keywords, help commit information to memory.
-When retrieval cues are insufficient or too weak, retrieval failure may occur, leading to forgetting.
+• Retrieval cues are signals that help you access a memory.
+They can be external (e.g., a scent) or internal (e.g., an emotion).
+Intentional cues, such as notes or margin keywords, can also support memory by helping you connect new information to specific prompts.
+When retrieval cues are missing, too weak, or don’t match the way the memory was stored, retrieval failure may occur, leading to forgetting.

 Forgetting and aging